Located in Southern Utah, just 3 hours North of Las Vegas, lies one of the most prolific canyons in the North America—Zion National Park.

 Did you know?
 The park is named after the Hebrew word “Zion” meaning “a place of peace and relaxation.”

 Standing 1,488 feet above the Virgin River, this 5 mile hike is referred to by many as one of the most dangerous and thrilling hikes in the world.
-You will navigate numerous switchbacks and exposed edges to be rewarded with a spectacular view overlooking the canyon.
-Due to unpredictable trail conditions it is advised that kids and anyone with a serious medical condition should not attempt this hike.
+You will navigate switchbacks and exposed edges to be rewarded with a spectacular view overlooking the canyon.
+Due to unpredictable trail conditions, its advised that kids and anyone with a serious medical condition do not attempt this hike.

 The Subway is like a more intense version of the narrows, and requires a permit.
 It is a semi-technical hike through a slot canyon that requires wading, swimming, scrambling, climbing, and extensive route-finding.
 It’s a good idea to go with an experienced hiker.
 Most canyoneers complete the hike from top down, which is a challenging 9.5 miles and requires some repelling.

 An easy and pleasant hike, the Watchman trail is 3 miles round trip starting near the Visitor Center and leading to a viewpoint on a layer of cliffs about 300 feet high.
 It’s a great place to stop for lunch while you look down at the visitor center below and Watchman Peak to the south.
 This hike can get hot in the summer so save it for a cloudy morning or another season.

 If you are coming from afar, we recommend you fly into Las Vegas as the least expensive option.
 Either drive yourself or connect with our guides at a hotel located on the Las Vegas Strip and let us do the planning.

 What to bring